salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 When passing data to a native web component, we can take a heuristical approach where if the property exists, the property is set.
 Otherwise the attribute is set.
-While it may be advantageous to require an explicit signal in the form of a directive, this approach seems to strike a good balance between developer experience and API semantics.
+While it may be advantageous to require an explicit signal in the form of a directive (both in terms of static analysis and performance), this approach seems to strike a good balance between developer experience and API semantics.
+It should be noted that this heuristical approach will require a check on the element's prototype to see whether a property is defined, which will incur a runtime performance cost.

 ### Events